YWCA Peterborough Haliburton support and crisis services for women who experience violence are still available.

-YWCA staff are taking full measures to protect the health of women and children we support, ourselves and our co-workers, by diligently practicing physical distancing, following best practice hand hygiene and environmental disinfecting protocols, including increased disinfecting and cleaning of shared work spaces, as outlined by Peterborough Public Health.
-Anyone with symptoms or recent travel are self-isolating for 14 days and screening is now part of all interactions.
+YWCA Peterborough Haliburton is taking full measures to protect the health of women and children we support, ourselves and our co-workers, by diligently practicing physical distancing, following best practice hand hygiene and environmental disinfecting protocols, including increased disinfecting and cleaning of shared work spaces, as outlined by Peterborough Public Health.
+Anyone with symptoms or recent travel is self-isolating for 14 days and screening is now part of all interactions.

-We also know that people in our community really care about the health, safety and well-being of others.
 Many community members have kindly reached out to us, wondering how to help during this difficult time.
-We continue to accept donations online or by phone at 705-743-3526 and we thank those of you who already contribute on an ongoing basis.
+We continue to accept donations online or by phone at 705-743-3526 and we thank those of you who have offered support.